SummerSlam (2014): Storylines

-On the June 30 episode of Raw, Chris Jericho made his unexpected return to the WWE, only to be attacked by The Wyatt Family.
+On the June 30 episode of Raw, Chris Jericho made his unexpected return to WWE, only to be attacked by The Wyatt Family.
 This led to a match at Battleground, where Jericho defeated Bray Wyatt.
 On the July 21 episode of Raw, Jericho was to have Wyatt on his Highlight Reel show, but the Wyatt Family attacked Jericho in the locker room.
-On the July 28 episode of Raw, Triple H made the official announcement of the Wyatt-Jericho rematch at SummerSlam.
+On the July 28 episode, Triple H made the official announcement of the Wyatt-Jericho rematch at SummerSlam.
 On the August 1 edition of SmackDown, Jericho defeated Erick Rowan, banning Rowan from ringside during the match at SummerSlam as per match stipulation.
 On the August 4 edition of Raw, Jericho defeated Luke Harper by disqualification due to interference by Wyatt, causing Harper to be banned from ringside.

 At Battleground, John Cena defeated Randy Orton, Kane, and Roman Reigns to retain the WWE World Heavyweight Championship.
-The following night on Raw, Brock Lesnar returned to the WWE and was chosen by WWE COO Triple H to face Cena at SummerSlam for the championship.
+The following night on Raw, Brock Lesnar returned to WWE and was chosen by WWE COO Triple H to face Cena at SummerSlam for the championship.

 At Battleground, Rusev defeated Jack Swagger by countout.
 On the July 22 edition of Main Event, Swagger defeated Rusev by disqualification after Rusev hit Swagger with a Russian flag.
 On the August 1 edition of SmackDown, after Swagger defeated Cesaro, Lana came out along with Rusev and challenged Swagger to a Flag match at SummerSlam on Rusev's behalf, which Zeb Colter accepted on Swagger's behalf.

 At Battleground, The Miz won a 19-man battle royal to win the vacated WWE Intercontinental Championship, last eliminating Dolph Ziggler.
-On the July 21 edition of Raw, Ziggler defeated Miz in a non-title match.
-On the July 28 edition of Raw, Ziggler and The Usos defeated Miz and RybAxel.
+On the July 21 episode of Raw, Ziggler defeated Miz in a non-title match.
+On the July 28 episode, Ziggler and The Usos (Jey Uso and Jimmy Uso) defeated Miz and RybAxel.
 On August 4, it was announced on WWE.com that Miz would defend the title against Ziggler at SummerSlam.

 At Battleground, Seth Rollins defeated Dean Ambrose by forfeit when Ambrose was ejected out of the arena by Triple H for attacking Rollins before the match.
-On the August 4 edition of Raw, Triple H announced that Ambrose and Rollins would face off at SummerSlam.
+On the August 4 episode of Raw, Triple H announced that Ambrose and Rollins would face off at SummerSlam.
 Triple H also announced that Ambrose and Rollins would face Alberto Del Rio and Rob Van Dam respectively in Beat the Clock challenge matches, and the winner would choose the stipulation for the match at SummerSlam.
 Ambrose defeated Del Rio to set a time of 15:42.
 Van Dam was switched out at the last minute for Heath Slater, who defeated Rollins, thus giving Ambrose the right to choose.
-On the August 8 edition of Smackdown, Ambrose announced that their match at SummerSlam would be a Lumberjack match.
+On the August 8 episode of Smackdown, Ambrose announced that their match at SummerSlam would be a Lumberjack match.